Call/Text - 954-903-1660

 Premium pet food to get your new puppy off to a good start

-Our puppies are fed Science Diet small medium puppy food, you may need to order it online before your puppy arrives.
+Our puppies are fed Royal Canin small bite (green label) puppy food, you may need to order it online before your puppy arrives.

 To make your home safe for your new puppy, eliminate potential hazards around the house and pay attention to the following items: